THE VFA PIONEER HISTORIES PROJECT

 JW: Were you part of the extension debate, extending the time limit?

-So, we got into this thing with Metzenbaum about raising money for her from the unions.
-And this was when I really got to know Ellen Malcolm.
+She was actually a first cousin of Howard Metzenbaum, so, we got into this thing with Metzenbaum about raising money for her from the unions.
+This was also when I really got to know Ellen Malcolm.
 Ellen was still very quiet and very anonymous in most ways, but she was generous with her personal money.
-Anyway, we really worked hard for Harriet and unfortunately, the Democratic higher ups didn’t pay any attention.
+We really worked hard for Harriet but unfortunately, the Democratic higher ups didn’t pay any attention.
 They didn’t think she could win.
 Anyway, long story.
-She came within a half percentage point of winning that year, 82%.
+She came within a half percentage point of winning that year.
 That was a big disappointment.
-That was really a disappointment.
-And everybody, of course, had their post mortems about everything, but the fact is, she really could have won.
+Everybody, of course, had their post mortems about everything, but the fact is, she really could have won.

 JW: I have to ask you this.
 Do you think it was more the men who were like, “No, this is crazy,” or not necessarily?